 An enrichment or extension of the physical reality with digital information.
 This information is laid over the real world in real time in a way appropriate to the situation; it thus augments the experience of the real world.
 This information can include 3-D elements, texts, images, or even videos.

 Thanks to their individual application potentials, VR and AR are not competing products and are already used in a versatile and successful manner, proving to be business-ready technologies.
 Both technologies rely on end devices, ranging from smartphones and tablets to special glasses and headsets.

 With Berlin as the leading creative media location in Germany close to the Babelsberg film studios, the region has developed strengths in narrative and content production.
-For example, games and entertainment are the VR/AR applications earning the highest revenues for the region.
+For example, games, entertainment and edutainment are the VR/AR applications earning the highest revenues for the region.

 In particular, VR is still strongly located in the entertainment sector.
 The computer games industry continues to be an essential driver of VR, but concepts such as gamification (intuitive and motivational processes) are increasingly being transferred to industry.